 “I have over 2,000 cookbooks,” he said.
 “And I’ve taken over 300 hours of cooking classes.
 I don’t have a specialty; truth is I love to experiment.”

 Retirement, it would appear, is not exactly imminent.
 “I plan to retire when I’m 100,” he quipped, “I’m going to have my son fire me so I can collect unemployment!”

 Gilmore insists he’s having a great time, so why stop working?
 “I have fun doing everything that I do,” he said.
 “That’s what gets me up in the morning.”

-With four grandchildren and a life full with stories yet to tell, Gilmore looks to be busy at least through the three-digit milestone.
+With four grandchildren (now six grandchildren and two great-grandsons) and a life full with stories yet to tell, Gilmore looks to be busy at least through the three-digit milestone.

 In lieu of flowers, a Land Surveying Scholarship is being established, gofundme.com/f/harley-c-gilmore-surveying-scholarship